LaMaALmegbil/LaMaALmegbil/README.md

 ## 🚀 About Me

 I’m an Information Systems graduate from Imam Mohammad Ibn Saud University, holding the CAMP and PSM certificates.
 I have a passion for Data Science, Machine Learning, and Artificial Intelligence.
 I love to discovering more about everything related to AI.
 I completed a 4 month Data Science and AI bootcamp provided by Tuwaid and SDAIA.
-Below are my greatest achievements from the bootcamp ⬇️
+Below are my greatest achievements ⬇️

 ---